grayresearch/CX/CHARTER.md

 without resort to recompilation or relinking.

 5. *Uniformity:*
-*Scope:* CX instructions may access integer registers, and may be stateless or stateful;
+*Scope:* instructions may access int registers, may be stateful;
-*naming, discovery, versioning:* CX library software employs a common CX identifier, and common means for software to dynamically discover if a specific CX or CX version is available in this system;
+*naming, discovery, versioning:* CX software has a uniform means to discover if specific CX / version is available;
-*error signaling:* with a common means to signal any CX error to software; and *state management:* with a common means for software to select and manage CX state contexts.
+*error signaling:* common means to signal any CX error; and *state management:* common means to select and manage CX state contexts.

 6. *Performance:* A single instruction suffices to select the CX and CX state context of CX instructions that follow.